 The resulting page will show how long you've been an Amazon Prime member, as well as the date you will be charged for your next year of Prime.
 If you have a bit of time before your trial ends or your membership renews, you can sign up for an email reminder three days before your renewal date.

-If, by some accident of shipping, Amazon fails to deliver a package on time during your Prime membership, you can complain.
+If, by some accident of shipping, you receive an Amazon Prime late delivery, you can complain.
 As one possible form of repayment, the company might extend your membership by a month.

 How do I cancel my Amazon Prime membership?